ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 #### Calculating the rs.rtt RTT Sample {#calculating-the-rsrtt-rtt-sample}

-Upon transmitting each packet, BBR or the underlying transport protocol stores in per-packet data the wall-clock scheduled transmission time of the packet in packet.departure_time (see "Pacing Rate: BBR.pacing_rate" in
+Upon transmitting each packet, BBR or the associated transport protocol stores in per-packet data the wall-clock scheduled transmission time of the packet in packet.departure_time (see "Pacing Rate: BBR.pacing_rate" in
 {{pacing-rate-bbrpacingrate}} for how this is calculated).